samux6146/Cw2Usb/README.md

 # Why?
-Learning cw is not an easy task, this adaptor enables you to train with friends or random pepole online or with [Morse-It](https://apps.apple.com/it/app/morse-it/id284942940) on iphone and ipad ([Lightning adaptor](https://www.apple.com/it/shop/product/MD821ZM/A/adattatore-per-fotocamere-da-lightning-a-usb) required on lightning devices)
+Learning cw is not an easy task, this adaptor enables you to train with friends or random pepole online or with the [Morse-It](https://apps.apple.com/it/app/morse-it/id284942940) app on iphone and ipad ([Lightning adaptor](https://www.apple.com/it/shop/product/MD821ZM/A/adattatore-per-fotocamere-da-lightning-a-usb) required on lightning devices)

 <img src="/Images/demo.gif" width="50%" height="50%">